 \subsection{Availability}

-Lambda-ABF is available in the public release of Tinker-HP 1.2 (both the CPU and the GPU version) with the latest public version of Colvars, both of which are available on the associated GitHub repositories.
-Similarly, lambda-ABF has been implemented in both the CPU and GPU version of NAMD, and will be integrated to its public release shortly.
-These two implementations enlarge the scope of the free energy techniques accessible to the practitioner by combining them with many of the models and sampling techniques already implemented in these software packages as demonstrated below.
+Lambda-ABF is available in the public release of Tinker-HP 1.2 (CPU and GPU versions) and the latest public version of Colvars, both of which are open source and available on their respective GitHub repositories.
+Similarly, lambda-ABF has been implemented in both the CPU and GPU versions of NAMD 3, and will be integrated into its next public release.
+These two software interfaces broaden the range of free energy techniques accessible to practitioners by combining them with the many interaction models and sampling techniques already implemented in these software packages, as demonstrated below.